 The Cushwa Center seeks to promote and encourage the scholarly study of the American Catholic tradition through instruction, research, publication, and the collection of historical materials.
 The center strives to deepen the understanding of Catholics’ historical role and contemporary expressions of their religious tradition in the United States.

-Cushwa Center seminars, conferences, and research projects, many of which produce scholarly volumes or popular educational publications, engage a national body of historians and colleagues from theology, women’s studies, sociology, religious studies, American studies and English.
-The center also provides resources and critical commentary for media coverage of U.S. Catholicism and collaborates with church leaders and pastoral workers to enhance the vitality of Catholic life in the United States.
+Cushwa Center seminars, conferences, research projects, and publications engage a national body of scholars from disciplines including history, theology, women’s studies, sociology, American studies, religious studies, and English.
+The center also provides resources and critical commentary to the media reporting on U.S. Catholicism, and collaborates with Church leaders to enhance the vitality of Catholic life in the United States.

-In all aspects of its mission — research, teaching and faculty development, and public service — the Cushwa Center seeks interdisciplinary and ecumenical cooperation.
+In all aspects of its mission, the Cushwa Center seeks interdisciplinary and ecumenical cooperation.

 University of Notre Dame

 Notre Dame, IN 46556-5611 USA

 Fax: (574) 631-8471